-Intimacy Booster #1: Curate Something They'd Find Interesting
+Emotional Intimacy Booster #1: Curate Something They'd Find Interesting

 Paul's Take: “Torn out articles are fun little gifts that show that you care.
 It’s a very small act, but it makes a person feel special.”

-You don’t need to be together in order to take personality-like quizzes that you can either email each other about or talk about later.
-Free ones we've taken include Fascinate (how the world sees you − I'm The Archer), 16 Personalities, and the 5 Languages of Love (highly, highly recommend not only this quiz, but to read the book together and discuss.
+Free personality quizzes ones we've taken include Fascinate (how the world sees you − I'm The Archer), 16 Personalities, and the 5 Languages of Love (highly, highly recommend not only this quiz, but to read the book together and discuss.
 See below.).

 Paul's Take: “In my opinion, most of these books and quizzes do not have any deep new insight into your relationship; however the act of doing them with your partner has real value.
 It is like a fun goal that you get to work towards with the one you love.”

 In order to do this, grab one copy from the library and purchase the other one, or grab your second one from Paperback Swap so that you can both read it at the same time.
 Then you can text, email, or chat about it when you do have a few minutes with one another.
-Common interests are a good thing!

 We both got quite into this once we had half an hour to sit down (after putting the little one to sleep).
 Very enlightening responses that made us both learn things about each other we didn't know!

 Paul's Take: “I recommend this one, simply for the fact that marriage should never mean boredom in any aspect of your relationship, but for many it often does.”

-Intimacy Booster #4: Emoji Throwdown
+Emotional Intimacy Booster #7: Emoji Throw-Down

 And I have to say, the emojis are torrents of fun.
-So if you have access to lots of emojis, then do what we did: an emoji throwdown.
+So if you have access to lots of emojis, then do what we did: an emoji throw-down.
 Text message each other an entire conversation in nothing but emojis.
 See how long you can keep it going!

 Paul's Take: “This is a strange one because to send an emoji is such a small act, but Amanda gets really excited about them.
 For instance, she loves octopi, so out of the blue I sent her an octopus emoji, and it made her day.
 Find something small and personal to do for your partner.”

-The fact is, building and sustaining intimacy doesn't take money.
+The fact is, building and sustaining emotional intimacy in marriage doesn't take money.
 It takes time, effort, and intention.
 We'll continue looking for ways to keep ours up to par, and I would love for your own examples to help show us the way in the comments below.